Last Updated on September 1, 2021

 The train wreck trail is also part of the Sea To Sky trail, which connects the adventure towns of Squamish and Whistler.
 You can also hike to Brandywine Falls Provincial Park from the same Train Wreck parking lot.
 To reach Brandywine Falls is an additional 12.5km.

 Cheakamus River Suspension Bridge

-A short distance away from the bridge, you’ll find yourself surrounded by boxcars.
+A short distance away from the bridge, you will find yourself surrounded by boxcars.
 Seven box cars have been painted again and again by local artists.
 Just like how the rings of a tree stump show the age of trees, the layers of paint show years of beautiful artistic expression.
 The sight is both eerie and beautiful.
 Mountain biking ramps have also been built.

 See the Train Wreck Site and Suspension Bridge Map here.